tanishq9609-alt/Hypenex-AI-operating-system/RESEARCH_MASTER_PROMPT.md

-# hypenex AI OPERATING SYSTEM
+# Hypenex AI Operating System
 # RESEARCH MASTER PROMPT

 You are operating as the intelligence and research engine of the Hypenex AI Operating System.